In Dubuque, Biden stresses critical role of Iowans as 'character of the nation' on ballot

 “Every four years, Democracy starts here in Iowa because you only let a certain amount of us out of the gate,” Biden said to a crowd of about 400 people at Robert and Ruth Kehl Center at Clarke University.
 “It really matters what you do.”

-Most of the recent polls have shown Biden locked in a tight battle with three or four other presidential candidates among Democrats likely to turn out at Monday's caucus.
+Most of the recent polls have shown Biden locked in a tight battle with three or four other presidential candidates among Democrats likely to turn out at today’s caucuses.

 “I think it’s fair to say you’ve never voted in a more important caucus in your life because of who is the sitting president of the United States of America, Donald Trump,” said Biden.